kieranatkins/silique-detector/README.md

   - networkx

 # Reproducing results
 We provide a docker container to reproduce the testing results on the CPU, along with the test images and annotations in this repository for convenience (the full dataset is available at *LOCATION*).
-Note: The model weights file will need to be downloaded and placed in this directory to be able to run the generate the test results.
 Takes approximately 30 minutes (inc. build time) on an Intel Ultra 7 165U.
+Note: The model weights file will must be downloaded and placed in this directory before building the container.

 Docker container is built with:
 ``docker build -t silique_detector .``